texnevada/recruitment-tasks/README.md

 # What this does.

-This programs reads a sensor (text file) with a 2 minute collection window to send off to the server in a json format.
-This is customizable in the `config.ini` file
+This programs reads a temperature sensor (text file) with a 2 minute collection window before sending this off to a server HTTP POST method with data being json format.
+The collection time is customizable in the `config.ini` file.

 To run the file you need `Python 3.6 or higher`.